-The model computes the amount of TSS discharged to the ocean based on the influent flows, concentrations, and specific parameters on treatment process performance at each plant such as the chemical dosages, recycle streams, and sludge qualities.
-The model predicts the effluent loadings for any given year, considering the changing makeup of the influent streams as new facilities are brought into service.
-For example, future facilities such as the SBWTP and solid handling facility will change the makeup of the TSS in the influent stream because the wastewater and solids will not be returned to the system and be retreated at the PLWTP.
-Provisions are made for separate removal efficiencies for raw wastewater, secondary effluent discharged to the sewer system from upstream reclamation plants (excess above demand for reclaimed water), raw sludge discharged to the sewer system prior to construction of biosolids facilities, and centrate returned from operating biosolids facilities.
+The model computes the amount of TSS discharged to the ocean based on the influent flows, concentrations and specific parameters on treatment process performance at each plant such as the chemical dosages, recycle streams, and sludge qualities.
+The model predicts the effluent loadings for any given year, considering the changing makeup of the influent streams as new facilities are brought into service (e.g., new facilities as SBWTP including solid handling bring into service, the makeup of the TSS in the influent stream will change because the wastewater and solid will not return to PLWTP for retreatment).
+Provision are made for separate removal efficiencies for raw wastewater, secondary effluent discharged to the sewer system from upstream reclamation plants (excess above demand for reclaimed water), raw sludge discharged to the sewer system prior to construction of biosolids facilities, and centrate returned from operating biosolids facilities.